Toddler Book Basket: God Made Everything

 God Made Animals by Michael Vander Klipp — This one is always a favorite in our Sunday School.
 Kids love to carry it around and look at the pictures of the different animals.
 It’s simple, sturdy, and easy for little hands to hold.

-Why Books Matter
+Why Books Like These Matter

 Reading with toddlers isn’t just about the words on the page.
 It’s about slowing down, connecting, and letting them hear your voice speak truth over them.
 Every time you name an animal, point to a color, or make a silly sound, you’re helping them practice delight — the kind of delight God Himself takes in His creation.

-If you enjoy this topic and want to explore deeper ways to teach your 0–3 year old about God’s character, check out the Monthly Menus theme for August: God made everything.
+If you enjoy this topic and want to explore deeper ways to teach your 0–3 year old about God’s character, check out our Monthly Menus theme for August: God made everything.
 It’s full of age-appropriate activities, prayers, and tools for weaving faith naturally into everyday life when you have little ones in tow.

 This post contains affiliate links through our Amazon Associate account.
 That means if you purchase a book through these links, I may receive a small commission at no extra cost to you.
 Your support allows me to keep offering practical, Christ-centered tools for disciple-makers like you.